NoeliaCI/Hangman-Game/README.md

 ### **Header**

-- The header contains the title of the game which is centered and emphasized with a text shadow.
+- The header contains the title of the game which is centered and emphasised with a text shadow.
-- The title displays in every screen and when clicked, it takes the user back to the home screen.
+- The title displays on every screen and when clicked, it takes the user back to the home screen.
-- The header also contains a sound button to allow the user decide on playing with or without sound.
+- The header also contains a sound button to allow the user to decide on playing with or without sound.

 ![title image](/assets/documentation/features/title.png)